kaccayana/kaccayana.github.io/src/content/docs/balavatara/mitra.md

 The endings of the Seventh Case are used in denoting location (see pp. 35-36) :

-Ghatcau vari, salile macohā, nadiyam sassam, tilesu telam.
+* Ghaṭesu vari, salile macchā, nadiyaṁ sassaṁ, tilesu telaṁ.

-#### 2. Kamma-Karana-Nimittatthesu Sattami.
+#### 2. Kamma-Karaṇa-Nimittatthesu Sattamī.

 The endings of the Seventh Case are used in denoting the sense of the Accusative and the Instrumental as well as in signifying a motive :

-Bāhāsu gahetvā, muddhani cumbitvā, bhikkhusu abhivādenti (all in the sense of the Accusative); pattesu pinḍāya caranti (in the sense of the Instrumental = pattehi); kunjaro dantesu' haññate (where 'dantesu'='dantakaraṇāya', signifying motive).
+* Bāhāsu gahetvā, muddhani cumbitvā, bhikkhusu abhivādenti (all in the sense of the Accusative); pattesu piṇḍāya caranti (in the sense of the Instrumental = pattehi); kuñjaro dantesu' haññate (where 'dantesu'='dantakaraṇāya', signifying motive).

 #### 3. Sampadāne ca.

 The endings of the Seventh Case are also used in denoting the sense of the Dative :

-Sanghe dinnam (in the sense of 'Sanghassa dinnam').
+* Saṅghe dinnaṁ (in the sense of 'Saṅghassa dinnaṁ').

 #### 4. Pañcamyatthe ca.

 The endings of the Seventh Case are also used in the sense of the Fifth :

-Kadalīsu (for 'kadalīhi ') gajam̀ rakkhati.
+* Kadalīsu (for 'kadalīhi ') gajamṁ rakkhati.

 #### 5. Kālabhāvesu ca.

 The endings of the Seventh Case are also used in denoting time as well as the sense of the Nominative Absolute :

-Pubbapha-samaye gatn (denoting time) ;
+* Pubbapha-samaye gato (denoting time) ;
-Sanghesu bhojiyamānesu, gato (in the sense of the Nominative Absolute).
-Similarly, -tasmin gate, aham gamissāmi.
+* Saṅghesu bhojiyamānesu, gato (in the sense of the Nominative Absolute).
+Similarly, - tasmiṁ gate, ahaṁ gamissāmi.

 #### 6. Upādhyadhik'-issaravacane.

-The endings of the Seventh Case are used in connection with adhi and upa to denote superiority :
+The endings of the Seventh Case are used in connection with *adhi* and *upa* to denote superiority :

-Upa nikkhe (i.e., more than a nikkha) kahāpanam ; similarly,-upa khāriyam doṇo.
-Adhi devesa (i.e., superior to the devas) Buddho; similarly,-adhi Brahmadatte Pañcālā.
+* Upa nikkhe (i.e., more than a nikkha) kahāpaṇaṁ ; similarly, - upa khāriyaṁ doṇo.
+Adhi devesu (i.e., superior to the devas) Buddho; similarly, - adhi Brahmadatte Pañcālā.

-#### 7. Manḍitussukkesu Tatiyā ca.
+#### 7. Maṇḍitussukkesu Tatiyā ca.

 The endings of the Third Case as well as those of the Seventh are used in connection with words denoting adornment and zeal :

-Nānasmim (also, ñānena) pasīdito (denoting adornment) ; ñānena (also, ñānasmim) ussuko (denoting zeal).
+* Ñānasmiṁ (also, ñānena) pasīdito (denoting adornment) ; ñānena (also, ñānasmiṁ) ussuko (denoting zeal).